Pfulcher26/Geppetto-/README.md

 Geppetto makes use the text-completion endpoint of the DaVinci 2 AI.
 Below is an example request in Node.js using the text-completion endpoint:

 ![an example of a DaVinci 2 api request using the text-completion endpoint](https://i.imgur.com/m5nzs53.png)

+The prompt is given to the AI model to generate text, along with a temperature that indicates how closely the model will adhere to the prompt instructions.

+## DaVinci 2 with React

+The functionality of Geppetto hinges on accepting custom user inputs that are then set as state and provides as a payload within the restful API request, so that they can then be interpolated into a prompt generator function that is passed to the OpenAI API call as the prompt attribute.

+Let's break it down: